sebranchett/old-TUDlife/_posts/2018-12-06-Micro-Sabbatical-eWaterCylce-2.markdown

 * Wi-Fi is an essential service for researchers and needs to be reliable
 * Standard TU Delft laptops are not adequate for research
 * Data for this project is hosted in Poland due to the collaboration with many partners and funding from [EOSC](https://ec.europa.eu/research/openscience/index.cfm?pg=open-science-cloud)
-* The minimum viable product for the global hydrology model currently runs on AWS because AWS is quick to set up and it works in all the countries involved
+* The team initially hosted their forecasting site on AWS, because AWS is quick to set up and it works in all the countries involved.
+For the minimum viable product of the global hydrology model they moved to the [SURFsara HPC Cloud](https://userinfo.surfsara.nl/systems/hpc-cloud)
 * If data is not open, then researchers are hesitant to use it.
 Their work can’t be reproduced easily, leading to fewer quality checks and less publicity
 * In the face of bureaucracy, cramped conditions and an ever growing number of extra required activities, our researchers’ determination and passion for their field of expertise is truly magnificent